A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Data

 \subsection{Stellar Mass Measurements and Sample Selection}

 Based on MaNGA DR17 and the SGA-2020 data, we select a sample of massive early-type galaxies (ETGs) with both IFU observations and deep 1-D surface brightness profiles.
 First, we cross-match the MaNGA DR17 final data release catalog, which contains 11,273 unique records of observations, with the SGA-2020 summary catalog, comprising 383,620 galaxies.
 Using a 3.0\asec{} matching radius, we find 8,239 matched items as our initial sample (see Figure \ref{fig:flowchart}).
 Then, we perform quick data quality checks on both datasets and discard the matched records that satisfy the following three criteria: 1.
 Redundant observations in MaNGA: 107 galaxies have repeated observations.
 We only keep the data cube with the highest average \snratio{} and exclude 118 repeated data cubes for each unique galaxy in this group; 2.
-Problematic data cubes or 1-D profiles: 331 records with no useful MaNGA data product for spectral analysis or SGA 1-D profiles; 3.
-No half-light or effective radius ($R_{\rm e}$) measurements from the NSA catalog.
-This step leaves us with 7,871 unique galaxies that have proper data in both surveys.
+337 Problematic data cubes or 1-D profiles: 196 galaxies have no SGA files, 131 galaxies have no profiles, 3 galaxies have no MaNGA data cubes, and 7 galaxies have contaminated LegacySurvey data; 3.
+19 galaxies not included in NSA catalog are also excluded as we need to compare with the NSA stellar mass in later steps.
+These three criteria discard 474 galaxies, leaving us with 7765.

 In the second step, we perform morphological selection to focus on the ETGs.
-We exclude galaxies that either are identified as Late-Type Galaxies (LTG) or have minor-to-major axis ratios smaller than 0.3 ($\rm b/a \lt 0.3$).
+We exclude galaxies that are either identified as Late-Type Galaxies (LTG) or have minor-to-major axis ratios smaller than 0.3 ($\rm b/a \lt 0.3$).
 For the LTG rejection, we utilize the final release of the deep-learning-based morphological catalog from \citet{SanchezMNRAS2022}.
-We discard 5,246 galaxies with $\rm T-Type\gt 0$.
-For the edge-on rejection, we use the $b/a$ estimations from the SGA-2020 catalog and discard the ones with $\rm b/a \lt 0.3$, given that some (near) edge-on disk galaxies are challenging to separate from elliptical galaxies.
-The morphological criterion eliminates an additional 5,249 galaxies from the sample.
-So far, among the rejected galaxies, only 91 have $M_{\rm star}>10^{11}\ M_{\odot}$ ($10^{11.2}\ M_{\odot}$) from the NSA catalog.
+In their work, LTGs are defined as those with $\rm T-Type\gt 0$, which contains both barred galaxies and spiral galaxies.
+And the ETGs are made up of S0 galaxies ($\rm -2 \lt T-Type\lt 0$) and Ellipticals ($\rm -4 \lt T-Type\lt -2$).
+We discard 5180 galaxies with $\rm T-Type\gt 0$.
+We also applied an edge-on rejection where we discard 3 ETGs with $\rm b/a \lt 0.3$ given that it is difficult to separate LTGs and ETGs when viewing from edge-on angles.
+The morphological criterion eliminates an additional 5,183 galaxies from the sample.
+So far, among the rejected galaxies, only 91 have $M_{\rm star}>10^{11.2}\ M_{\odot}$ from the NSA catalog.